MrJ-v2-718/AchilleanAutomata/README.md

 # AchilleanAutomata
-Achillean Automata is my documented exploration of the Java Robot class.
+Achillean Automata is my documented exploration of robot creation.